basel-ax/cgoffline/README.md

 # Sync coins and their market data and exit
 ./bin/cgoffline -sync-coins

+# Sync coin details and tickers (filtered by volume) and exit
+./bin/cgoffline -sync-coins-data

 # Sync all data (platforms, categories, exchanges, and coins) and exit
 ./bin/cgoffline -sync-all